 If you notice that interest rates start to increase, you can reinvest your maturing CDs into shorter-term CDs.
 That way, you’re not locked into a low-interest account for five more years when a normal liquid savings account is starting to earn more interest.

-On the flip side, if you see interest rates going down again, you can keep putting money into longer-term CDs that pay the best APY.
-Then you get a longer guarantee of the current rates before they drop any further.
+On the flip side, if you see interest rates going down again, you can keep putting money into longer-term CDs that pay the best annual percentage yield (APY).
+Then, you get a longer guarantee of the current rates before they drop any further.

 Like any economic forecasting, there’s plenty of room for error.
 The best way to protect yourself is to diversify your portfolio and never put all your eggs in one basket.